 After touring the Forbidden City we will drive to the Temple of Heaven park, where Ming and Qing emperors worshipped and prayed for a good and bountiful harvest.
 The Temple of Heaven is best known for its iconic building the Hall of Prayer for Good Harvests, with its blue triple-gabled circular roof.
 It was inscribed as a UNESCO World Heritage Site in 1988, and was described by that organization as “a masterpiece of architecture and landscape design which simply and graphically illustrates a cosmogony of great importance for the evolution of one of the worlds great civilizations.”

-After a delicious Chinese lunch we will drive to the Summer Palace, which started as the Garden of Clear Ripples in 1750 (under the reign of emperor Qianlong).
+After lunch we will drive to the Summer Palace, which starts as the Garden of Clear Ripples in 1750 (under the reign of emperor Qianlong).
 The Summer Palace has suffered from two major attacks, during the Anglo-French invasion of 1860 and during the Bower Rebellion, only to be rebuilt, and was seen by contemporaries of the late Qing dynasty as a symbol of extravagance and excess.
 The Summer Palace is dominated in the center by Lake Kunming, built to in imitation of Hangzhou’s West Lake.
 Highlights not to be missed are Longevity Hill, which overlooks the lake and includes the Tower of Buddhist Incense, the highest building in the Summer Palace, Suzhou Street, an alley of river recreated in imitation of the beautiful Chinese city Suzhou (famed for its canals), and the Marble Boat, commissioned by Dowager Empress Cixi (with the funds originally being designated for the Chinese navy).
-After exploring the Summer Palace we will drive you back to your hotel.

-1. Professional local guide & driver;
+1. Professional English-speaking local guide & driver;

 2. Private air-conditioned car or van for transportation;